socialabs/mongo-python-driver/doc/api/motor/differences.rst

 Motor does not support :doc:`requests </examples/requests>`.
-Requests are intended in PyMongo to ensure that a series of operations are performed in order by the MongoDB server.
-In Motor, ordering can be guaranteed by registering a callback for each operation and performing the next operation in the callback.
+Requests are intended in PyMongo to ensure that a series of operations are performed in order by the MongoDB server, even with unacknowledged writes.
+In Motor, ordering can be guaranteed by doing acknowledged writes.
+Register a callback for each operation and perform the next operation in the callback:

 Motor ignores the ``auto_start_request`` parameter to :class:`~motor.MotorConnection` or :class:`~motor.MotorReplicaSetConnection`.